Quantification of Phosphatidylethanol (PEth) as alcohol consumption marker (RUO)

 Quantification

-A full calibration of the analysis system for each series of measurements is performed with 6PLUS1® calibrator (order no. 63039).
+A full calibration of the analysis system for each series of measurements is performed with 6PLUS1® multi level calibrator (order no. 63039).
 Calibration curves are constructed by calculating the analyte to internal standard (ISTD) peak area ratio on the y axis against calibrator concentrations on the x axis.
 Then a calibration curve is plotted for both PEth homolouges using linear regression and 1/x weighting.

 App Note TDM - Binary gradient profileApp Note TDM - Binary gradient profile